hassanbinsafdar/bootstrap-4.0-multilevel-dropdown-hover/README.md

 Bootstrap based responsive mulltilevel dropdown navigation menu with fascinating animations

-This plugin is officialy developed by @kybarg I just edited it and make compatible for bootstrap 4.0 Beta version so popper.js will not disturn you anymore.
+This plugin is officialy developed by @kybarg I just edited it and make compatible for bootstrap 4.0 Beta version so popper.js will not disturb you anymore.

 For official bootstrap 3 plugin visit following. http://kybarg.github.io/bootstrap-dropdown-hover/demo.html